 Today is the birthday of the daughter of one of my friends.
-This is a friend that I have never met, but I claim her as a friend anyway.
+This is a friend that I have never met, but she is a friend nonetheless.
 Birthdays are supposed to be joyous times, but not in this case.

 I don’t claim to understand.

 I am a Christian by faith, and I know God has his reasons for all things.
 However, I don’t pretend to understand why my Lord would take a child from its parents.
 I’ll never understand.

 Children, it is said, are supposed to outlive their parents.
 That is not always the case.
 What I do believe is that in one family’s tragedy, there is glory given to God in some way.

 Knowing this, I’m sure, does not make it any easier to cope.
 It doesn’t make it any easier to accept.